RadaData/radadata/README.md

 ### Arguments

-- fix (whether or not to fix the problem (usually by removing non-existent files and marking entry for re-download))
+-f, --fix (whether or not to fix the problem (usually by removing non-existent files and marking entry for re-download))

 #### Example

-`php crawler.php check 1`
+`php console.php check -f`

 ### What does it do?